Palazzo Pitti: Rooms of the Palatine Gallery

 The Royal Apartments include 14 rooms.
-Their decoration has been changed to Empire style by the Savoy, but there are still some rooms maintaining decorations and furniture from the age of the Medici.
+They were redecorated in the Empire style by the Savoy monarchs, but there are still some rooms retaining decorations and furniture from the age of the Medici.

-The Green Room, was frescoed by Castagnoli in early 19th Century.
-It exhibits an intarsia cabinet from the 17th century and a collection of gilded bronzes; the throne room was decorated for King Vittorio Emanuele II of Savoy and is characterized by the red brocade on the walls and by the Japanese and Chinese vases (17th–18th century).
+The Green Room was frescoed by Castagnoli in the early 19th century.
+It exhibits an intarsia cabinet from the 17th century and a collection of gilded bronzes; the throne room was decorated for King Victor Emmanuel II of Italy and is characterized by the red brocade on the walls and by the Japanese and Chinese vases (17th–18th centuries).

-The Blue Room contains collected furniture (17th–18th century) and the portraits of members of the Medici family painted by Sustermans (1597–1681).
+The Blue Room contains furniture from the 17th–18th centuries and portraits of members of the Medici family by Justus Sustermans (1597–1681).